ibm-cloud-architecture/refarch-integration/README.md

 IT environments are becoming hybrid in nature; most businesses use cloud computing as part of their overall IT environment.
 While businesses continue to operate enterprise applications, processes, and systems of record on premises, they are rapidly developing cloud-native applications on cloud.
 The [hybrid integration reference architecture](https://www.ibm.com/cloud/garage/content/architecture/integrationServicesDomain/) describes an approach to connect components which are split across cloud and on-premises environments, or across public and private clouds -- even across different cloud providers.

 In this architecture, existing applications are moved to the infrastructure as a service (IaaS) of cloud providers.
 New applications are built on the cloud as a platform as a service (PaaS), using pre-built cloud-based software as a service (SaaS).

 Hybrid integration has a vast scope addressing integration points like:
 * Cloud native app and on-premise system of record, or business SOA services
 * On-premise business applications or processes with public cloud services
 * SaaS applications and cloud native app
-* App developed and running on private cloud and on-premise app
+* Applications developed and running on private cloud and on-premise app
 * Application components running on different service providers
 * Internet of things generating events, partially processed on public cloud, aggregated and persisted on-premise database, where analytics can be performed to classify the issue as risk, and trigger process for trouble shooting and maintenance.

 Hybrid integration bridges data sources, applications or APIs wherever they might be on-premises, IaaS, PaaS or SaaS.
-The following diagram presents the high level view of the scope.
+The following diagram presents the high level view of the scope for an hybrid integration platform with API exposure, data integration, and different design styles of application integration.
 ![Hybrid integration](docs/Fg1.png)

 It is important to note that any part of the architecture can be on-premises or fully cloud-based.
 Systems of records are more likely to be on-premises, but a new system of record might be deployed on a cloud infrastructure, or even be SaaS.